by Gordon Nary

 Mike: Augustine.
 He’s the saint (outside the authors of Sacred Scripture) most quoted in the Catechism, and the saint most quoted by Thomas Aquinas.
 He invented literary genres.
 He laid the cultural foundations of the middle ages.
 Why has he had the most influence?
 Because he was singularly brilliant and productive.

 Gordon: Please provide our readers with an overview of your work with St. Paul Center for Biblical Theology

 Mike: Most of my work has been advisory.
 The guiding vision is Scott Hahn’s, and he’s an old and dear friend.
 I’ve sat on the board of trustees since the Center’s founding in 2001.
 I speak at the conferences and help lead the pilgrimages.
 I’ve published books with the Center’s imprint, Emmaus Road.

 Gordon: We often revert to faith as a gift.
 What is your experience are the factors the contribute to and enhance faith, and what are the greatest challenges to maintaining faith

 Mike: I’m a meat-and-potatoes Catholic.
 I think our Christian life is best enhanced by faithfulness in prayer -- sustained and disciplined prayer.
-We benefit most from frequent recourse to the sacraments of Confession and Holy Eucharist.
+We benefit most from frequent recourse to the sacraments of Confession and the Holy Eucharist.
 For the last thirty years or so, I’ve aimed at daily Mass and weekly Confession.
 These are my mainstays.
 After that, I have to say I’ve benefited much from devotion to the guardian angels, especially those of my wife and children.